 There are also additional charges for graduation ceremonies, examination resits and library fines.

 Single Honour Irish students are required to spend 2 periods of residence in the Gaeltacht between Years 1 and 2 and between Years 2 and 3.
-The trips are subsidised by the School but each student is required to pay £150 per residency i.e. £300 in total.
-Students have to pay their travel to and from the Gaeltacht.
+The trips are subsidised by the School but each student is required to pay a contribution per residency (currently £180, i.e. £360 in total).

 How do I fund my study?